 For your convenience, the application packet contains relevant Florida Statutes and the Council's Rule of Procedures.

-Your application will be reviewed and the most qualified applicants will be selected for personal interview before the Council at a second meeting tentatively set for July 28, 2016 in Tampa.
+Your application will be reviewed and the most qualified applicants will be selected for personal interview before the Council at a later date.

 With best wishes,